MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

     * Don't define `ColumnSets` with more than three columns.
     * Don’t use explicit pixel width on more than one column in the set.
-    * Ensure the column doesn't exceed one-quarter of the narrowest card width, such as in a meeting chat or Copilot.
+    * Ensure the column doesn't exceed one-quarter of the narrowest card width, such as in a meeting chat or Microsoft 365 Copilot.
     * Generally, an explicit width must not exceed 48 pixels, though some scenarios might allow for exceptions.

   * **Sizing images**